agarwallakshya37/Medical-Records-On-Blockchain/README.md

         npm run dev

-# Configure metamask:-
+# Configure metamask

     switch to localhost:8545
     import accounts from ganache using private keys Manually connect imported accounts if they don't connect automatically

+# Debugging

     Use browser's console(press f12) to see verbose results and errors